Pylons/pyramid/docs/narr/urldispatch.rst

 The :meth:`pyramid.config.Configurator.include` method accepts an argument named ``route_prefix`` which can be useful to authors of URL-dispatch-based applications.
 If ``route_prefix`` is supplied to the include method, it must be a string.
-This string represents a route prefix that will be prepended to all route patterns added by the *included* configuration.
+This string represents a :term:`route prefix` that will be prepended to all route patterns added by the *included* configuration.
 Any calls to :meth:`pyramid.config.Configurator.add_route` within the included callable will have their pattern prefixed with the value of ``route_prefix``.
 This can be